Laith0-0/Laith0-0.github.io/README.md

    * Splunk (SIEM)

    * Snort (IPS & IDS)

+   * Site-to-site VPN

+   * OSPFv2

+   * PAT (Port Address Translation)

+   * VLAN (Virual Local Area Network)

+   * Etherchannel with LACP

+   * VRRP (Virtual Router Redundancy Protocol)

 #### Process
 Download the Project's documentation, [Here.](https://github.com/Laith0-0/Laith0-0.github.io/raw/main/NMS.pdf)
 #### Conclusion
+The Network Monitoring System (NMS) project effectively demonstrated our ability to design and implement a complex network environment using modern simulation tools and technologies.
+By integrating Cisco devices, pfSense, Snort, and Splunk, we created a robust system capable of real-time intrusion detection and response.
+The successful simulation of a TCP and UDP scan attack highlighted the system's effectiveness in detecting and notifying administrators of security threats.
+This project not only showcased our technical skills but also emphasized the importance of collaborative efforts and practical application of theoretical knowledge in addressing real-world cybersecurity challenges.
 ## Python keylogger
 #### Description
 This project includes a Python keylogger that tracks keyboard inputs and sends them to a server every 10 seconds.
 The Python script uses pynput to capture keystrokes and requests to send them to a server.
 The server is built with JavaScript using the express framework and saves the data to a file.
 It also provides a web page where you can view the captured keyboard data.